Jack Straw faces legal action over 'rendition'

 They said therefore that, while Mr Straw would ordinarily have six months in which to respond their allegations, they sought a response by close of business on 17 May "following which proceedings may be issued against you without further notice".

 If Mr Straw did not admit liability within that time, they said they expected him to provide copies of the documents described in the Sunday Times article and copies of government communication and memos relating to Mr Belhadj.

 Sapna Malik, a partner at Leigh Day & Co, said she believed Mr Straw did approve Mr Belhadj's rendition: "If the former foreign secretary does not now own up to his role in this extraordinary affair, he will need to face the prospect of trying to defend his position in court."

 Speaking to BBC Radio 4's Today programme, Ms Malik said that the real issue was not the amount of compensation but a public acknowledgement and an admission from Mr Straw and those involved about their role in the rendition.

-"It's not some sort of cheap publicity stunt, but there are real concerns here about who signed off on what."'Not complicit'
+"It's not some sort of cheap publicity stunt, but there are real concerns here about who signed off on what."

 The Metropolitan Police is investigating Mr Belhadj's claims and Ms Malik said that if its inquiry were broadened, Mr Straw could face criminal prosecution.